-Provincially, the ratio of lecturing to support staff is 64 : 36.
-The ratio for this college is 62 : 38.
+Provincially, the ratio of lecturing to support staff is 57: 43.
+The ratio for this college is 50: 50, which is higher than both the provincial and national ratios and implies that for every lecturer, one support staff member has been appointed.